graphcore/poptorch/docs/user_guide/overview.rst

 This section describes strategies to run PopTorch code on more than one IPU.
 Some of these allow you to run code in parallel on multiple IPUs.
-You will need to use one of these execution strategies for PopTorch code that does not fit on a single IPU.
+You will need to use one of these execution strategies for PopTorch code that does not fit on a single IPU, but if you do not explicitly select one, PopTorch will use the default execution strategy, :py:class:`~poptorch.PipelinedExecution`.

 .. note:: In general, we advise pipelining over as few IPUs as possible.
   However, You may need to experiment to find the optimal pipeline length.